Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: MARL Framework in Cloud-Edge Environment under Data Governance

 \subsection{Architecture}

-DADC maintains the structure of decentralized actors and distributed critics.
-The critics can be used to estimate both the state value function and action-state value function.
-For demonstration purposes, we intuitively present the structure of DADC with the critics approximating the state value function in Fig.~\ref{fig:network}.
-We elaborate this structure as follows.
+DADC employs a structure consisting of decentralized actors and distributed critics.
+The critics are capable of estimating both the state value function and the action-state value function.
+For demonstration purposes, Fig.~\ref{fig:network} illustrates the structure of DADC, with critics approximating the state value function.
+The details of this structure are elaborated below.